BradenLWeber/calculator/README.md

 - - Note that #.#e# can go up to 22 characters (17 numbers, 1 decimal point, 1 e, 3 digits after e)
 - - Can convert to normal number using Number(4.3e7).toPrecision(), but this only works up to a point
 - - Can fix digits after decimal with Number(4.3e7).fixed(7)
+- Fix screen placement in relation to buttons, and make screen slightly shorter in width